RimunAce/respy-tech/README.md

 | <img src="src/assets/icons/voidai.gif" width="20"> VoidAI | <img src="src/assets/avatar/acatto.webp" width="30"> acatto | [Website](https://voidai.xyz) • [Discord](https://discord.com/invite/pQab7kukfu) • [GitHub](https://github.com/acatto) | This API is made by acatto.
 Fairly new API so not much to comment about it.
 In owner's word, "stable, fast, and reliable API".
 May success comes through |

+## 🔒 Security

+We take the security of Respy.Tech seriously.
+If you believe you have found a security vulnerability, please read our [Security Policy](SECURITY.md) for instructions on responsible disclosure.

 ## 📄 License

 This project is licensed under the MIT License.
 For details, see the [LICENSE](LICENSE) file.